gurnec/btcrecover/docs/Extract_Scripts.md

     ...
     Password found: xxxx

-#### Blockchain Second Passwords ####
+#### Blockchain.info Second Passwords ####

-If you've enabled the Second Password (also called the double encryption) feature of your Blockchain wallet, and if you need to search for this second password, you must start by finding the main password if you don't already have it (see above).
+If you've enabled the Second Password (also called the double encryption) feature of your Blockchain.info wallet, and if you need to search for this second password, you must start by finding the main password if you don't already have it (see above).
 Once you have your main password, take your wallet backup file (it's usually named `wallet.aes.json`), and **make a copy of it into a different folder** (to make it easy, into the same folder as the extract script).
 Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):

     cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
     C:\python27\python extract-blockchain-second-hash.py wallet.aes.json